blacksenator/fritzsoap/README.md

 <img align="right" src="assets/fritzsoap.png"/>

-This class provides functions to read and manipulate data via TR-064 and UPnP (IGD) interfaces on FRITZ!Box routers and FRITZ!Repeater from [AVM](https://en.avm.de/).
+This class provides functions to read and manipulate data via TR-064 and UPnP (IGD) interfaces on FRITZ!Box routers and FRITZ!Repeater from [AVM][AVM].
 For example, the FRITZ!Box 7590 provides over **500** interfaces (**actions**) in more than **50 services**.

-For reference, it is highly recommended to consult the [information AVM provides for interfaces](https://avm.de/service/schnittstellen/)!
+For reference, it is highly recommended to consult the [information AVM provides for interfaces][interfaces]!
 Despite the large number of actions, not everything that is displayed or parameterized via the FRITZ!OS GUI can be queried or adapted via these interfaces (see [Wishes](#wishes)).
 This library was created to make the large number of interfaces as easy to use as possible.